vmware-archive/watch-proxy/README.md

-# Quartermaster
+# Watch-Proxy

-Quartermaster sits in your Kubernetes cluster and watches resources you care about, then tells you when they are created, changed or deleted.
+Watch-Proxy sits in your Kubernetes cluster and watches resources you care about, then tells you when they are created, changed or deleted.

-You tell Quartermaster via a configmap which resources you care about, e.g. namespaces and deployments.
-Quartermaster watches those resources and, when an event occurs, it sends a POST request with a JSON payload to a REST API endpoint that you give it.
+You tell Watch-Proxy via a configmap which resources you care about, e.g. namespaces and deployments.
+Watch-Proxy watches those resources and, when an event occurs, it sends a POST request with a JSON payload to a REST API endpoint that you give it.
 You can also provide more than one API endpoint and only report on specific namespaces to particular API endpoints.

 ## Install